Phone: 216-696-6525

 • Where is this individual in the immigration process?

 • Has the individual engaged with a lawyer?
+Does he /she have pending legal fees or loans?

-• Does the family need someone to accompany him/her to immigration (ICE) appointments?
+• Does the family need someone to accompany him / her to immigration (ICE) appointments?

 • Are there children to be considered?